-The first grade art program is theme-based, multicultural, and includes all four art disciplines (art history, studio production, art criticism, and aesthetics).
+The third grade art program is theme-based, multicultural, and includes all four art disciplines (art history, studio production, art criticism, and aesthetics).
 Students learn about the human experience and successful visual communication techniques by using the elements of art, principles of design, and various art media.
 To supplement their art making, students frequently engage in discussions and critiques utilizing a rich art vocabulary to further their critical thinking skills.
-The overall purpose of this course is to serve as an introduction to basic art processes and to teach students how to effectively and creatively communicate their ideas and personal experiences.
+The overall purpose of this course is to teach students how to use art concepts to effectively and creatively communicate their ideas and personal experiences.